IESHAAN2002/Pixel-To-Plate/README.md

 - **Set Preferences**: Choose your dietary preference and fitness goals
 - **Generate Recipe**: The AI creates a personalized recipe using your ingredients
 - **Optional Translation**: Translate the recipe to Hindi if needed
 - **Dietary Guidance**: Get complementary nutritional advice based on your goals
+- **Prompt Tuning**: Instructions generated using Chain of Thought on DeepSeek-R1

 ---